udontur/turix/docs/notes.md

 ### 3. Wakatime API
 The API is obviously not reproducable.
 Make sure to include your own `~/.wakatime.cfg` to make wakatime work.

+### 4. RClone
+The RClone setup is obviously not reproducible.
+Follow the docs to setup your own.

 ## ⚠️ Warnings
 ### 1. username@host
 The configuration will **BREAK** if the user is not `udontur` and the host is not `earth`